nichitaa/ex_message_broker/docs/checkpoint_1_lab2.md

-Following the logic from [first part](./checkpoint_1.md), was added some additional functionalizes and responsibilities on the core `RTP_SSE.LoggerRouter`.
-Now, besides basing handling of the `LoggerWorker` it starts as well a few more `TweetProcessor` actors.
+Following the logic from [first part](./checkpoint_1.md), was added some additional functionalities and responsibilities on the core `RTP_SSE.LoggerRouter`.
+Now, besides basing handling of the `LoggerWorker` workers, it starts as well a few more `TweetProcessor` actors.

 1. Starts the `Batcher` and `Aggregator` (passing the batcher `PID` to the `Aggregator`)
 2. Start 2 more worker pools: `EngagementRouter` & `SentimentsRouter` and saves their `PID`s in the internal state as the `LoggerWorker`s should communicate with both of the newly added worker pools

 -------

 ### **`TweetProcessor` Actors**